-The Justice Center has established by a preponderance of evidence that the Subject committed a prohibited act, described in the substantiated report.
-The act committed by the Subject constitutes abuse.
-The category of the affirmed substantiated abuse that such act constitutes is Category 2.
+The Justice Center has established by a preponderance of evidence that the Subject committed a prohibited act, described as "Offense 1" in the substantiated report.
+The act committed by the Subject constitutes neglect.
+The category of the affirmed substantiated neglect that such act constitutes is Category 3.

-In support of its substantiated findings, the Justice Center presented Justice Center Exhibits 1-15.
-The investigation underlying the substantiated report was conducted by Justice Center Investigator , who testified at the hearing on behalf of the Justice Center.
-The Subject testified on his own behalf.
+In support of its substantiated findings, the Justice Center presented a number of documents obtained during the investigation (Justice Center Exhibits 1-31).
+The investigation underlying the substantiated report was conducted by , who testified at the hearing on behalf of the Justice Center.
+In addition, , the Administrator for the , testified for the Justice Center.
+The Subject testified on his own behalf and provided one document (Subject 1).